trandung261o/computer-architecture-Lab/SYSCALL function, and sorting/README.md

     Create a new project to implement the program.
 Add more instructions to assign a test string for y variable and implement strcpy function
+##### assign.4
+    The program count the length of a null-terminated string.
+    Accomplish the assignment with syscall function to get a string from dialog and show the length to message dialog